Find products best meet your needs. No more worries about the authenticity of suppliers.Find Suppliers

 In the United States - more precisely in Harvard, Massachusetts - a Shaker woman named Tabitha Babbitt also invented a multifunction circular saw entirely of her own free will and design in 1810.
 Legend has it that she had the idea by watching two Shaker men fight a saw.
-At that time, these saws could only cut in one direction, making picking logs a terribly tedious task.
+At that time, these saws only cut in one direction, making picking logs a tedious task.

 The woodcutters would waste half of their energy moving the saw forward and backward, only cutting when moving forward.
 Babbitt saw the ineffectiveness of this method and decided to make a saw that would waste less time and effort.
 She created a serrated tin disk and positioned it to spin by pressing the pedal of her spinning wheel.
 Thanks to this simple invention, the wood could be cut with a fraction of the time and effort of the old hole saw.